hhtokpinar/sqfEntity/README.md

     final String modelConstString =
         SqfEntityConverter(bundledDbModel).createConstDatabase();

+     await Clipboard.setData(ClipboardData(text: modelConstString));

 **databaseName:** Specify a name for your database to use for the database connection

 **bundledDatabasePath:** File path of your copied database

 That's all.
-Set clipboard to paste codes

-      await Clipboard.setData(ClipboardData(text: modelConstString));

 Model were created succesfuly and set to the Clipboard.

+Now, follow these steps to create entity models

-Open model.dart file in lib/model folder and paste models after following line
+1. Open model.dart file in lib/model folder and paste models after following line

     part 'model.g.dart';

-Go Terminal Window and run command below
+2. Go Terminal Window and run command below

     flutter pub run build_runner build --delete-conflicting-outputs

+Great!
 Your Entity models will be created in lib/model/model.g.dart

 Note: You can see this sample import in the createModelFromDatabaseSample() function in main.dart